jurchiks/simpleframe/README.md

 ## Testing

-You can test any page that responds to GET requests by opening a terminal, going to the `/public` directory, and executing the following command:
+You can test almost any page (the exception being file uploads) by opening a terminal, going to the `/public` directory, and executing `php index.php METHOD ROUTE[ DATA]`, e.g. `php index.php get /` or `php index.php post /abc foo=bar&bar[0]=baz`.
-`php index.php route /my/route`.

-For POST requests, you can add parameters to the command:
-`php index.php route /my/route post name=foo&bar[0]=baz`
+At the time of writing this, the framework only relies on two $_SERVER variables, namely `REQUEST_METHOD` and `REQUEST_URI`, both of which are easy to simulate in a terminal.

 ## Installation